pfsense/docs/source/packages/package-list.rst

 Darkstat
 --------

-**Darkstat** is a network statistics gatherer.
-It's a packet sniffer that runs as a background process on a cable/DSL router, gathers all sorts of statistics about network usage, and serves them over HTTP.
+**Darkstat** is a network statistics gatherer that offers bandwidth graphs for an interface, as well as traffic to/from specific IP addresses.
+Once installed, it appears under **Diagnostics > darkstat**.

 FreeRADIUS
 ----------